 Any medication that makes your condition worse instead of better is a medication error.
 A healthcare professional could have been given incorrect medication or supplied with the wrong type of medication to administer to yourself.
 Medication errors include some of the following:

-Medical malpractice attorneys at Fetterman & Associates, PA, will help you when you feel unsure whether you could make a compensation claim.
+Medical malpractice attorneys at Fetterman Law, will help you when you feel unsure whether you could make a compensation claim.
 They will help you understand whether you can claim or happy to answer your questions.

 Hospital-acquired infections affect about 1.7 million people every year, according to Disease Control and Preventions.
 These are bloodstream infections from IVs, urinary infections from catheters, infections around the surgery site, and pneumonia cases.
 Such infections tend to be deadly and may involve bacteria resistant to many antibiotics for those with weakened immune systems.